ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/closed_versus_open_model_cohorts/index.rst

 What we consider a *simulation cohort* includes the entire population of simulants who have been programmed into the simulation.
 An *observation cohort*, conversely, is the population of simulants who are actually observed (i.e., their data are recorded).
 Ideally, from a computational perspective, our simulation and observation cohort would be one and the same: i.e., we wouldn't be simulating individuals who don't get observed.
-However, it is not rare for these two cohorts to be different. [[use CVD and PRL sims as examples to illustrate]]
+However, it is not rare for these two cohorts to be different.

+To illustrate, we can use previous simulations our team has developed as examples. `The PRL project <https://vivarium-research.readthedocs.io/en/latest/models/concept_models/vivarium_census_synthdata/concept_model.html>`_, in which we simulated the entire US population (i.e., about 350 million simulants).
+We used several different observers in this simulation, which return synthetic data intended to replicate real administrative data (e.g., Social Security, Decennial
+Census, tax forms).
+Some of these observers, such as the simulated Women, Infants, and Children (WIC) registry, do not return information
+(i.e., observe) on all of the simulants: it only returns information about those simulants who are registered for WIC.
+We can think of the entire simulated US population as the simulation cohort in this example, whereas the observation cohort would include only those simulants returned by the WIC observer.

 Interpretation of results
 +++++++++++++++++++++++++